okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/policies/index.md

 A [password policy](#password-policies) also helps you control how users access your app.
 It determines the requirements for a user's password length and complexity, and the frequency with which a user must change their password.

-You can also control how users access your app by creating an [authenticator enrollment policy](#authenticator-enrollment-policy).
+You can also create an [authenticator enrollment policy](#authenticator-enrollment-policies).
 Prompt users to enroll in a factor the first time they sign in or define conditions that trigger additional authentication challenges, like when users attempt to access your app from a new country.

-You can create custom forms for your sign-in flows with [profile enrollment policies](#profile-enrollment-policy) to progressively build user profiles by collecting profile data incrementally as end users engage with your app.
+You can create custom forms for your sign-in flows with [profile enrollment policies](#profile-enrollment-policies) to progressively build user profiles by collecting profile data incrementally as end users engage with your app.

 ### Control which application can access what information from your APIs